VirgilSecurity/virgil-sdk-net/Docs/quickstart.md

 ```

 ## Step 3.
 Send an Email
-We are merging the message and the signature into one structure and sending the letter to the recipient using a simple SMTP client.
+We are merging the message and the signature into one structure and sending the letter to the recipient using a simple mail client.

 ```csharp
 var encryptedBody = new EncryptedBody